-Our leadership team brings deep operating and leadership experience across all critical disciplines — science, technology, business development, marketing, people and finance — and is dedicated to building Agios into a top biopharmaceutical company.
+Our leadership team brings deep operating and leadership experience across all critical disciplines — science, technology, business development, marketing, people and finance — and is dedicated to building Agios into a preeminent biopharmaceutical company.

 Mr. Evans joined Agios in September 2009.
-He brings 10 years of biopharmaceuticals industry experience across a wide range of business functions.
+He possesses more than 10 years of biopharmaceuticals industry experience across a wide range of business functions.
 Prior to joining Agios, Mr. Evans served as director of product development at Infinity Pharmaceuticals where he led the company's most advanced oncology programs targeting Hsp90.
 He also established Infinity’s program management, new product planning and investor relations functions.
 Before Infinity, Mr. Evans held positions in the pharmaceuticals practice of McKinsey & Company, at MedImmune and at Bayer Pharmaceuticals.
-Mr. Evans earned an MBA in healthcare management from Wharton, a Masters in biotechnology from the University of Pennsylvania, and a B.A. in english from Yale University.
+Mr. Evans earned an MBA in healthcare management from Wharton, a Masters in biotechnology from the University of Pennsylvania, and a B.A. in English from Yale University.

-Dr. Henderson joined Agios in 2010 and brings over 12 years of experience in human resources and organizational development.
+Dr. Henderson joined Agios in 2010 and possesses 13 years of experience in human resources and organizational development.
 Her expertise lies in her ability to assess organizational systems and develop strategic responses that improve people practices, promote innovation and build strong corporate culture.
 Before joining Agios, Dr. Henderson worked for Genentech designing and implementing human resources strategies.
 She was also a member of the organizational development group at the City of Hope National Medical Center and founded the Henderson Consulting Group, which specializes in organizational culture, talent management and diversity strategies for companies such as Wegman’s.
 Dr. Henderson received her Ph.D. in history with a focus on change management and race theory from the University of Chicago.